pixl8/Preside-CMS/support/docs/docs/02.devguides/27.presideforms/anatomy/page.md

             </tr>
             <tr>
                 <th>title</th>
-                <td>A value or i18n resource URI that will be used for the fieldset title text</td>
+                <td>A value or i18n resource URI that will be used for the fieldset title text.
+If not supplied, this will default to {i18nBaseUrl}fieldset.{fieldsetID}.title (see [[presideforms-i18n]] for more details).</td>
             </tr>
             <tr>
                 <th>decription</th>
-                <td>A value or i18n resource URI that will be used for the fieldsets description that will be displayed before any form fields in the fieldset</td>
+                <td>A value or i18n resource URI that will be used for the fieldsets description that will be displayed before any form fields in the fieldset.
+If not supplied, this will default to {i18nBaseUrl}fieldset.{fieldsetID}.description (see [[presideforms-i18n]] for more details).</td>
             </tr>
             <tr>
                 <th>sortorder</th>